Arul-DevX/Arul-DevX/README.md

 ---

 ### 👨‍🎓 About Me
-- 🎓 Final year B.Tech IT student at **PSV College of Engineering and Technology**, Krishnagiri.
+- 🎓 Completed B.Tech IT.
 - 📍 Currently learning **Data Analysis** at **Innomatics Research Labs**, Bangalore.
 - 🔍 Exploring the world of data to uncover patterns, trends, and stories behind the numbers.
 - 💬 Ask me about: Data wrangling, Python scripting, or analytics project ideas.